Picture this: You're a newly-single mom of two little boys, with no family or friends nearby.

 The Friends Emergency Housing family shelter is not a long-term housing solution, but the closer to “home” that a temporary room can feel, the easier it is for families, especially children, to settle in and begin the process of rebuilding their lives.

-Families accounted for nearly half of all people experiencing homelessness in New Hampshire in 2019, and the Friends Program is one of few programs offering shelter to families in the Concord area.
+Families accounted for nearly forty percent of all people experiencing homelessness in New Hampshire in 2021, and the Friends Program is one of few permanent programs offering shelter year round to families in the greater Concord area.
 The construction of a ninth bedroom will connect an additional 15-25 individuals with emergency housing each year, and as the financial impacts of COVID-19 weigh on the wallets of already-struggling families, the Friends Emergency Housing Program is preparing to respond to an increased number of families experiencing homelessness.

 Your support will help us to guide an additional 100 to 140 families in the coming years through the last leg of the race—The Home Stretch—and bring them to their forever home happier, healthier, and stronger for it.